-The request will then be forwarded by DG MOVE to EMSA.
+Requests made by Member State national government authorities, EU institutions and bodies, and by projects or programmes established by these parties and working on issues of public interest will then be forwarded by DG MOVE to EMSA.
 Once assessed by the Commission and EMSA, the request will be brought to the High Level Steering Group for Governance of the Digital Maritime System and Services to decide whether or not to provide the data.